KiloKilo/AE2Canvas/README.md

 ae2canvas
 =========

-AE2Canvas is HTML Canvas 2d renderer for After Effects Shape Layers.
+AE2Canvas is a HTML Canvas 2d renderer for After Effects Shape Layers.

-The engine contains a script for saving the animation data to JSON and a runtime to play these animations in the browser.

 AE2Canvas is an alpha state and supports atm only a subset of the functionality of shape layers.